 But without the protections of the Migratory Bird Treaty Act, which we celebrate in 2018—the Year of the Bird—Brant populations might not have been able to sustain these natural stresses and bounce back to remain part of our world and the natural heritage that we pass on to our children and grandchildren.

-This year, 2018, marks the 100-year anniversary of the signing of the Migratory Bird Treaty Act (MBTA).
+The year 2018 marked the 100-year anniversary of the signing of the Migratory Bird Treaty Act (MBTA).
 It’s because of this treaty that many bird species—including some for which Maine is well known—are still with us rather than disappearing from the earth forever.
-In honor of this anniversary, the Natural Resources Council of Maine, along with a large coalition of other groups including the National Geographic Society, Birdlife International, the National Audubon Society, the Cornell Lab of Ornithology, and others have declared 2018 to be the Year of the Bird.
-In celebration of this conservation success story, and to put the spotlight on the importance of initiatives such as these, birders Jeff and Allison Wells will be posting here each month during the “Year of the Bird.”
+In honor of this anniversary, the Natural Resources Council of Maine, along with a large coalition of other groups including the National Geographic Society, Birdlife International, the National Audubon Society, the Cornell Lab of Ornithology, and others declared 2018 to be the Year of the Bird.
+In celebration of this conservation success story, and to put the spotlight on the importance of initiatives such as these, birders Jeff and Allison Wells posted each month in 2018, the “Year of the Bird.”